SYBIL

 Hayek wrote this near the end of his life, as the Soviet Union was collapsing.
 It was a victory lap.
 The socialist calculation debate was over, and he had won.

 For sixty years, economists had argued about whether central planning could work.
-Hayek's answer was definitive: no. Not because planners were corrupt or lazy, but because the problem was computationally impossible.
+Hayek's answer was definitive: no. Not because planners were corrupt or lazy, but because the problem was computationally intractable.
 The information required to allocate resources optimally was distributed across millions of minds, encoded in tacit knowledge, revealed only through the act of exchange itself.
 No planner could gather it.
 No computer could process it.
-The market was not merely better than planning — it was the only possible solution.
+The market was the only possible solution, not merely the better one.

 He was right.
 For his era.